servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 ## Scaling Reads via Replica Hosts

-Fusion brings a pretty unique way of scaling read workloads: since [Replica Services] are almost identical to the original [Compute Services] including the way they cache the outputs, you can re-expose them as the next layer of hosts (let's call them "replica hosts") to scale read workload.
+Fusion brings a pretty unique way of scaling read workloads: since [Compute Service Clients] are almost identical to the original [Compute Services] including the way they cache the outputs, you can re-expose them as the next layer of hosts (let's call them "replica hosts") to scale read workload.